 - Complex navigation (can you get to anywhere on your site in less than 3 clicks?)

-- Pop-ups and advertising (is this chasing visitors away?)
+- Pop-ups and advertising (is this overwhelming the text and annoying to readers?)

 Rigorously testing each step of your online sales process is critical to running a profitable online business.
-You want your products super easy to buy because customers quickly disappear if their shopping experience is confusing and clunky.
+You want your products super-easy to buy because customers quickly disappear if their shopping experience is confusing or clunky.

 First I looking at the buying procedure to make sure everything is easy to follow and working properly.
-There is nothing worse than advertising a coupon or discount only to find it doesn’t work when the customer reaches checkout, so I pay special attention to your:
+There is nothing worse than advertising a coupon or discount only to find it doesn’t work when your customer reaches checkout, so I’ll be testing all your:

-- Product deals (15% off everything in store)
+- Product deals (eg, 15% off everything in store)

-- Linked and related products (customers who bought this also bought …)
+- Linked and related products (eg, customers who bought this also bought …)

-Next I testing the payment procedure, looking especially at:
+Next I testing the payment procedure, and testing the following functions:

 - Adding and deleting items in the shopping cart